If you've ever caught yourself thinking…

 And before long, opportunities have passed.

 I’ve never met a clinic owner who regretted making a well-considered decision to improve their business.
-I have met many who wished they had acted sooner.

-Progress doesn’t usually arrive because circumstances improve.
 It arrives because somebody decides to do something differently.

 The cost of waiting is often invisible.
 Until you look back.